Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/developing-rust.md

 ## How to Test

-Solana programs can be unit tested via the traditional `cargo test` mechanism by exercising program functions directly.
+Domichain programs can be unit tested via the traditional `cargo test` mechanism by exercising program functions directly.

 To help facilitate testing in an environment that more closely matches a live